BigBasket/ra-components/README.md

 # Installation

-Install using npm:

-`npm install --save @bb-tech/ra-components`
+Install using npm:  `npm install --save @bb-tech/ra-components`

 # Basic Usage

-To use `ra-components` in your react-admin application:

-1. Import the necessary package(s) into your js file.
+To use `ra-components` in your react-admin application, import the necessary package(s) into your js file.

 ```js
 import {JsonInput,JsonField,TrimField} from '@bb-tech/ra-components';
 ```

-2. Now use the regular TextInput props for JsonInput.
+2. Now you can use the controls in your code.

 ```js
 <JsonInput source='config' label='JSON Config' />
 ```

+# JsonInput

-This will automatically validate if the entered value is JSON or not.
+`JsonInput` validates if the entered value is JSON or not.
-If not, JsonInput will throw an error.
+If entered value is not a invalid JSON, `JsonInput` will throw an error.
 Default error message is: `Invalid JSON` and can be overridden using `errortext` prop.

 ```js